 Uriah used his grant to marry Batsheva and became a high ranking officer.
 Whilst Uriah was fighting Israel’s war, King David and Batsheva had a public and immoral, some say illicit, affair from which she conceived.
-To deceive the public David recalled Uriah from the war, but when Uriah refused to visit Batsheva Daivd sent him back to the battlefront with a sealed letter instructing David’s General, Yoav, to put Uriah in harms way, Yoav leaked the letter.
+To deceive the public David recalled Uriah from the war, but when Uriah refused to visit Batsheva David sent him back to the battlefront with a sealed letter instructing David’s General, Yoav, to put Uriah in harms way.
+In protest, Yoav leaked the letter.
 Uriah was killed and national confidence in the King waned as some tribes were repulsed by David's indiscretion.
-Batsheva bore David’s child which died after 7 days.
-This child was not the immaculate conception, in a way David saw the child’s death as a blessing and behaved accordingly.
-David had usurped God's plan by giving his marital right to Uriah who used it to marry Batsheva the one that was destined for the King.
+Batsheva bore David’s child who died after 7 days.
+This child was not the immaculate conception.
+In a way David saw the child’s death as a blessing and behaved accordingly.
+David had usurped God's plan by giving his marital right to Uriah who used it to marry Batsheva the one destined for the King.
 Though tarnished by their actions, David married Batsheva who became the mother of Solomon, King David’s ultimate heir and constructor of the nation’s first permanent temple.

-About 35 years earlier King David located the Ark of the Covenant in Jerusalem's City of David, yet fragmented political circumstances made him abundantly aware he would not be the one to build its permanent location - the temple, that honor would be left for his son Solomon.
-Always on his mind King David planned every last detail and gathered materials, he was determined to be associated with the Ark’s final place of rest.
+About 35 years earlier King David located the Ark of the Covenant in Jerusalem's City of David.
+Fragmented political circumstances made him abundantly aware he would not be the one to build the temple, that honor would be left for his son Solomon.
+Always on his mind King David planned every last detail and gathered materials for the temple construction.
+He was determined to be associated with the Ark’s final place of rest.
 Before David was anointed King over all the tribes he studied with Prophet Shmuel (Samuel) to discover where the Ark should be permanently located.
-Together they learned the book of Yehoshua particularly the territorial boundary of Binyamin and Yehuda at the critical point that identifies the prescribed location of the altar as required for building the temple and by which the Ark obtains its relative position.
+Together they learned the book of Yehoshua, particularly the territorial boundary of Binyamin and Yehuda, the critical point that identifies the prescribed location of the altar as required for building the temple and by which the Ark obtains its relative position.
 He also studied with Prophet Nathan as he continued to plan the temples intricate details and he argued vehemently about its proper place with Do'eg Israel's greatest scholar.
 Throughout his tenure King David had been unable to deduce the Altar's place and therefore the Ark's ultimate location according to Jewish law.

-As a result of the ill fated census, a series of unfortunate events presented King David the political opportunity to finalize the temples location, which he used.
-The nation was punished with severe drought during which the King repented on his actions and those of the nation.
-In order to release the nation from its desperate state Gad, the prophet and seer, advised the King to make a national choice:- three years of famine, three months fleeing invading enemies or three days of plague?
-King David chose the latter and the plague ravaged 70,000 Israelite's, but before the allotted time was up God stopped His angel of death as it was about to reign pestilence on the people of Jerusalem (Mount Zion and Mount Moriah - The City of David).
-The angel challenged God over His broken deal, in response God offered Avishai, Yoav’s brother and the King’s most loyal follower lost his life.
-In the moment of national pandemonium, David begged God’s forgiveness and Gad advised the King to make an altar at the site the King had seen the angel standing poised to destroy Jerusalem.
-The site belonged to the Jebusite King Ornan (Araunah) who still lived in Jerusalem, it was his threshing floor on the top of Mount Moriah.
+As a result of the ill fated census, a series of unfortunate events presented King David the political opportunity to finalize the temple location.
+The nation was punished with severe drought during which the King repented for his actions and those of the nation.
+In order to release the nation from its desperate state Gad, the prophet and seer, advised the King to make a national choice:- Three years of famine, three months fleeing invading enemies or three days of plague?
+King David chose the latter and the plague ravaged 70,000 Israelites, but before the allotted time was up God stopped His angel of death as it was about to reign pestilence on the people of Jerusalem (Mount Zion and Mount Moriah - The City of David).
+The angel challenged God over His broken deal, in response God offered Avishai, Yoav’s brother, the King’s most loyal follower lost his life.
+In the moment of this national pandemonium, David begged God’s forgiveness and Gad advised the King to make an altar at the site the King had seen the angel was standing poised to destroy Jerusalem.
+The site belonged to the Jebusite King Ornan (Araunah) who lived in Jerusalem during David's entire reign, it was his threshing floor on the top of Mount Moriah.